utulie/on-causal-machine-learning/DoubleMachineLearning/README.md

 ## Description

 In high-dimensional data, traditional methods for estimating causal effects can be biased due to unobserved confounders.
-The causal effect of a treatment \( T \) on an outcome \( Y \) can be expressed as:
+The causal effect of a treatment $T$ on an outcome $Y$ can be expressed as:

 $$
 Y_i = m(X_i) + \theta T_i + \epsilon_i